aebustion/SIMMER/README.md

 ![alt text](https://github.com/aebustion/SIMMER/blob/main/Figure1.png?raw=true)

-Raise an issue or email annamarie.bustion@gladstone.ucsf.edu if you encounter any problems.
+Raise an issue or email aebustion@gmail.com if you encounter any problems.
 This code is still getting actively updated.

 ## Conda environment
 To run command-line SIMMER, the user will need the appropriate conda environment.